red-dev-inc/subnet-evm/README.md

 The [scripts/run.sh](./scripts/run.sh) by default includes the default configuration.
 Since, the precompiles created under precompile folder are optional and can be added to the subnet-evm by configuring in the genesis.json file.

 We have to modify the default genesis.json setting in the [scripts/run.sh](./scripts/run.sh) to enable our custom precompile.

-at about [line 125](./scripts/run.sh#L125) under config object we have added the configuration for custom precompile.
-The configuration name `contractXChainECRecover` can be derived from [params/config.go line 122](./params/config.go#L122)
+At about [line 125](./scripts/run.sh#L125) under config object we have added the configuration for custom precompile.
+The configuration name `contractXChainECRecover` can be derived from [params/config.go line 122](./params/config.go#L122):

 ```diff
 {